No. 47 cook on a camp fire

 - Take care not to touch the area where a campfire has been, even after you're finished - it can stay hot for a very long time

-You can more safety advice for all of our '50 things' below.
+You can find more safety advice for all of our '50 things' below.